-I feel bad about bashing Florida in last week’s post.
+I feel bad about bashing Florida last week.
 I concede that 19 years later, it does finally feel like home despite my complaints about the heat.
-Now that I think about it though, the worst heat I ever felt I experienced from my seven year-old point of view the summer that my family moved to Tennessee.
+Now that I think about it though, the worst heat I ever felt I experienced from my seven-year-old point of view the summer that my family moved to Tennessee.
 It was July of 1977, we were headed for the suburbs of Nashville, to a place called Brentwood, where my Dad’s employer had transferred him.
 Mom threw me an early birthday party just before the move, which turned out to be more like a grim farewell to my friends.
-Me, my older sister, my two year-old brother, and the cat rode in the back of the Ford Galaxie 500.
+My siblings and I and the cat rode in the back of the Ford Galaxie 500.
 Dad drove the whole way down with the window open.
 I sat right behind him and watched, fascinated, as his left arm slowly turned sunburned by the end of that long, hot travel day.

-Once arrived in Brentwood, we spent a few weeks unpacking the contents of our old Connecticut house, which also happened to be a actual old house, built in 1742.
+Once arrived in Brentwood, we spent a few weeks unpacking the contents of our old historic Connecticut house.
+It was built in 1742.
 The Cheshire, CT historical society used to run a tour through that house in the Spring.
 The tour guides told visitors that our barn’s root cellar was rumored to have been used in the underground railroad in the 1800’s.

 My parents had furnished that house with all kinds of New England antiques and dark Ethan Allen furniture that, once situated in the new rambling 1960’s Tennessee house looked as conspicuously out of place as I felt.

 The first thing I noticed about Tennessee was the great swaths of open sky.
-Living in the hills in Connecticut the sky view always seemed to be partially obscured and there were always enormous trees everywhere.
-Back there, I’d play with my best friend in the woods behind our house, crunching through the carpet of leaves and making forts out of fallen limbs.
+Living in the hills in Connecticut the view of the sky always seemed to be partially obscured by all of the trees.
+Back in CT, I’d play with my best friend in the woods behind our house, crunching through the carpet of leaves and making forts out of fallen limbs.
 My new Tennessee back yard was hot plain of scratchy grass, so wide open it made me feel vulnerable; like an animal of prey.
-There was a jungle gym that me and my sister used to play on until we disturbed the hornet’s nest and one of us got stung.
+There was a jungle gym that we used to play on until we disturbed the hornet’s nest and one of us got stung.